There's at least 160 mph and 0-60 in 4.2 seconds in there somewhere..!

 And finally, It's in place and looking quite neart..

-I also made another relay bar to takes four extra relay units.
-This for the 40 amp starter button relay and maybe the heated seats relay; which leaves a couple for future use.
+I also made another relay mounting bar to take four extra relay units.
+This for the 40 amp starter button relay and the heated seats relay; which leaves a couple for future use.
 Notice also the 50 amp master fuse holder is on a metal backplate.
-Am really not a fan of having electrical weak-spots in direct contact with GRP or plastic.
+Am really not a fan of having electrical conjestion spots in direct contact with GRP or plastic.

-The two bus bars (just below the heater outlets) are for common distribution of 12v live from the battery and 12v switched power from the ignition cylinder.
+The two bus bars (just below the heater outlets) are for common distribution of 12v live (from the battery) and for 12v switched power from the ignition switch.
 This keeps all the 'same' in the same place.
-And finally, I've installed an additional eight unit fuse block.
-This single provided block of eight really is not enough (see fuse section) for details.)
+And finally, I've installed an additional eight-way fuse block.
+This single provided a central point for all the fuses.
+I will need more so it makes sense to colocate them alongside the loom fuse bank.

-So... all the electrical safety and distribution gubbins are located high up in the passenger well.
+So... all the electrical safety and distribution gubbins are located high up in the passenger footwell area.
 Am happy with this.
-Now I can get cracking and join it all up...

 iv.
-Fuses: I've put in an additional 8-way fuse box.
-This is a stand-alone unit similar to the one that came with the loom.
-Eight fuses are really not enough, so having a second unit in the same place as the original makes it easier to electrically manage things, and any future additions will be easier to incorporate and manage as everything is kinda' located together.
+Fuses: The additional stand-alone fuse box unit is similar to the one that came with the loom.
+Eight fuses are really not enough for my configuration.
+And having a second unit in the same place as the original makes it easier to [electrically] manage things.

 The colour coding and indicated use is from the GD documentation

-(Plug 'A' (Ign switch plug) on the main loom)
+(Sourced female plug and Plug 'A' (Ign switch connector plug) on the main loom)

-It seems the only terminals I need to be concerned about are terminals 3, 4 and 5.
+The only terminals I need to be concerned about are terminals are terminals 3, 4 and 5.
 These being live for key position 2.
-This being the return position after crank (which I won't be using.)

 Three options for connecting things up (as far as I can make out):